casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 **Melody** : A sequence of

-*Themes* :     (Miller, 1996;Pease, 2004)
+*Themes* :     (Miller, 1996;Pease, 2004)  Local structure (Eck et. al., 2002)

-*Melodic Development* : Meta pattern     :relative value difference patterns that are repeated with different absolute values locally (thematic development)        (Miller, 1996; Pease, 2004)
+*Melodic Development* : Meta pattern     :relative value difference patterns that are repeated with different absolute values locally (thematic development)        (Miller, 1996; Pease, 2004)    Global structure

 **Harmony** :

 *Chords*: In monophonic (single melodies) these would often be "broken" in the sense that chord notes are played in sequence rather than simultaneously.     (e.g. Persichetti, 1961; Pease & Pulling, 2001)

-*Harmonic Development/ Chord progression* :  meta patterns  for how these different types of relative value difference patterns alternate depending on their absolute values (harmonic development).   (e.g. Persichetti, 1961; Pease & Pulling, 2001)
+*Harmonic Development/ Chord progression* :  meta patterns  for how these different types of relative value difference patterns alternate depending on their absolute values (harmonic development).   (e.g. Persichetti, 1961; Pease & Pulling, 2001).

 *Rhythm*:
 (Persichetti, 1961; Miller, 1996;2000; Pease, 2004; Pease & Pulling, 2001)